 2. Sign-up for fitness

-Maintain your fitness (and health) throughout December by registering for a fitness event in early 2009.
+Maintain your fitness (and health) throughout December by registering for a fitness event early next year.
 This will motivate you to stay active during the party season.

 3. Succeed with salads